pythops/bluetui/Readme.md

 ## 🎁 Note

-If you like `bluetui` and you are looking for a TUI to manage WiFi, checkout out [impala](https://github.com/pythops/impala)
+If you like `bluetui` and you are looking for a TUI to manage WiFi, checkout out [impala](https://github.com/pythops/impala) or [netpala](https://github.com/joel-sgc/netpala)

 ## ⚖️ License